Advertisements

 From the company's viewpoint, Ruimei has carved out a leading edge in technology and products, positioning itself well to embrace the industry's evolving technical trends and fostering a competitive landscape that favors strength.

-From a broader industry perspective, the demand for onboard video monitoring in commercial vehicles continues to expand significantly
+From a broader industry perspective, the demand for onboard video monitoring in commercial vehicles continues to expand significantly.
+Experts anticipate steady global growth of approximately 5% from 2023 to 2025 within the commercial vehicle sector, which, in turn, will drive demand for accompanying onboard video monitoring products.

 Leave a Comment